secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc.md

 This guide will cover how to install the prerequisite software needed for your SGX compatible NUC.
 Once completed your Secret Node will be prepared for the Genesis Games.

 > Note: This launches a devnet on SGX compatible hardware.
 If you complete this guide successfully then your machine can run a Secret Node.
-The Genesis Games have not begun yet and there is no need to run the node for anything other than testing purposes.
+The Genesis Game has not begun yet and there is no need to run the node for anything other than testing purposes.
 This note will be updated at a future date when the games have begun.

 # Intel NUC Overview